pi-base/data/theorems/I000192 - topological-manifold-=>-locally-arc-connected.md

 then:
   locally-arc-connected: true
 ---
-each point has an open neighborhood homeomorphic to an open ball in $\mathbb R^n$.
+Each point has an open neighborhood homeomorphic to an open ball in
+$\mathbb R^n$.